vic-ma/howtodismantle.github.io/_posts/2023-12-16-Christmas-Special-Michelles-unique-Christmas-moment-generator-machine-with-crazy-AI.md

     "prompt": "Create a typical christmas scenery and please use the following keywords to characterize the image: christmas tree, dark, sealyham terrier, happy", "n": 1,
     "size": "1024x1024"
 }
 {% endhighlight %}

-If we try out our sample statement we get the following answer.
+If we try out our sample request, we get the following answer.
 The most important part is the URL.
-Under this location the generated image is stored to be requested for a certain amount of time.
-That's all the API knowledge we need to go ahead.
+The generated image is stored in this URL for a certain amount of time.
+That's all the API knowledge we need to proceed.

 ![image](/assets/2023-12-16/020.png)